Lost-Outpost/Telsera/HELP.md

 ### Help!
 My character's dick has texture mismatching!
 What do I do?

-This can happen if you tried the keybind to customize your character's genitals and you picked one of the "TRX Futanari" options.
-Unfortunately, at Telsera's v1.0.0 release, there is no mod to blend the texture setups (ie. Reverie + Tempered Skins clashing against TRX's custom textures).
-Eventually, depending on how permissions go, I will try to blend the dick for a -seamless- (hehe) experience.
-It's on my to-do list!
+This can happen if you used the keybind to customize your character's genitals, and you picked one of the "TRX Futanari" options.
+Unfortunately, as of Telsera's v1.2.0 release, there is no mod to blend the texture setups for **Argonians** and **Khajiit** characters.
+I did my best to do custom blends for humans and elves, and the seams for those folks should be minimal.

 ### Is there support for ultrawide setups?